-Reflex sympathetic dystrophy (RSD) is a term used to describe a complex pain disorder.
+Reflex sympathetic dystrophy — or RSD, for short — is a term used to describe a complex pain disorder.
+It is also known as Complex Regional Pain Syndrome.
 The pain is characterized by its intense burning nature that is out of proportion to the inciting injury.
-The upper extremity is most commonly involved, but the lower extremities can also be effected.
+The upper extremity is most commonly involved, but the lower extremities can also be affected.

 The cause of Reflex sympathetic dystrophy is unknown.
 RSD develops as a consequence of a minor contusion or sprain.
 It can also occur with seemingly unrelated medical conditions such as myocardial infarction, stomach ulcers or minor surgery.
 In approximately 40 percent of cases, no precipitating cause can be identified.

 RSD is not a diagnosis.
 RSD is a descriptive term used to depict a painful extremity with the following characteristics.
 Patients may have a minor injury and then gradually develop severe burning pain on the skin which is out of proportion to the original injury.
 Although individual patients may vary considerably, RSD usually occurs in three overlapping phases: